TrainedTrex/redesigned-carnival/README.md

 Now that the container is running it can be tested by going to the Cesium front end

 Go to: http://localhost:8080
-> This will display the Cesium frontend with propagated TLE Data
+> This will display the Cesium frontend with custom data being integrated and displayed